BenTest12/bootcamp-app/README.md

 ```

 8. Initialize the PostgreSQL database by running `npm run initdb` from the `bootcamp-app/` project folder
 9. Run `npm run dev` in the Web Server , to start the `Weight Tracker` application
+10. Browse to `http://yourexternalserverip:8080` to view your `Weight Tracker` application

 ## Redundancy